 Volunteer Attorneys are those who have passed the Bar, have their licenses, and wish to do an internship with our office.
 Volunteer Attorneys may be assigned tasks that include: research, writing and arguing motions; presenting preliminary hearings; and handling misdemeanor cases.
 They would be Specially Deputized so that they may perform these functions.

-Prospective candidates should submit a cover letter, resume, the intern application, and a writing sample.
+Click here to download application.
+Applicants should submit a cover letter, resume, and a writing sample along with the application.

 If you are interested in volunteering your time to assist in any capacity at the District Attorney's Office, you may apply to be a General Volunteer.
 No special education or background is necessary.
 However, these positions will be granted on a case-by-case basis depending on office needs.

 Click here to download an application to become a General Volunteer.

 Please send the completed original application package to: